juvenius/du_ez_scanner/README.md

 - To the [Rekium DU](https://discord.gg/Xy3Sk59p) [[du.rekium.org](du.rekium.org)] guys for pushing me to finish this code that i've been working for weeks to finish

 ### Planned Upgrades
-- Ability to show when a point is NOT 50 meters from an others, and if more than 2 points have the same elevation
+- [ ] Ability to show when a point is NOT 50 meters from an others, and if more than 2 points have the same elevation
-- Better UI
+- [ ] Better UI: Point map, screenshots ingame
-- Less code characters
+- [ ] Less character in script
-- Better performance
+- [ ] Better performance script

 # SCREENSHOTS